-NAM1 gives GH¢5m to police to be disbursed to Menzgold customers – Report
+NAM1 gives GH¢5m to Police to be disbursed to Menzgold customers – Report

 Source: www.ghanaweb.com

-Menzgold Company Limited has handed over GH₵5 million in cash to the Ghana Police Service for the purpose of initiating the payment process to its customers, according to a 3news.com report.
+Defunct Menzgold Company Limited has handed over GH¢5 million in cash to the Ghana Police Service for the purpose of initiating the payment process to its customers, according to a 3news.com report.

 The development follows the company's earlier announcement that it would commence the payment of matured investments on Friday, October 20, 2023.